zer0cheros/docker_ssh_exercise/README.md

-# docker_ssh_exercise
+# Docker_ssh_exercise

-how to SSH into Docker containers using the docker run command and a Dockerfile.
+How to SSH into Docker containers using the docker run command and a Dockerfile.

-run the docker build command to create the Docker image
+Clone the Dockerfile and run the docker build command

 # Building the docker Image
 sudo docker build -t name_on_the_image .